moditect/deptective/README.md

 ## Usage

-🕵 Define a file _deptective.json_ which describes the allowed dependencies amongst the project's packages like so:
+🕵 Deptective is configured through a file _deptective.json_ which describes the allowed dependencies amongst the project's packages.

+## Structure of _deptective.json_

+🕵 The _deptective.json_ file is structured like this:

 ```
 {